Zubax/newtdrive_nd500_34v/README.md

 | R<sub>ds on</sub> (Max) @ I<sub>d</sub>, V<sub>gs</sub> | 6 mOhm @ 25 A, 10 V |
 | Gate Charge (Q<sub>g</sub>) (Max) @ V<sub>gs</sub>      | 35.4 nC @ 10 V      |

-Current shunt value is 3 mOhm.
+The current shunts value is 3 mOhm.

-Bulk capacitor bank is formed with 6 [68µF  aluminum electrolytic capacitors](https://www.digikey.com/product-detail/en/w-rth-elektronik/860020673014/732-8860-3-ND/5727097).
+The bulk capacitor bank is formed with 6 [68µF  aluminum electrolytic capacitors](https://www.digikey.com/product-detail/en/w-rth-elektronik/860020673014/732-8860-3-ND/5727097).

-Overcurrent protection trip value is set to ~47A using 1K resistor on OC_adj pin (R1 on the connector PCB).
+The overcurrent protection is configured to trigger at ~47 A using a 1k resistor on the `OC_adj` pin (R1 on the connector PCB).

 ## License